mdhfz89/ThesisTables/README.md

 THE ROLE OF BACTERIOPHAGE IN STRUCTURING MICROBIAL COMMUNITIES IN WASTEWATER TREATMENT SYSTEMS

-Muhammad Hafiz Bin Ismail
+by Muhammad Hafiz Bin Ismail

 For thesis submitted to the Nanyang Technological University in partial fulfilment of the requirement for the degree of Doctor of Philosophy

-This Github serves as location to store very long tables of PhD thesis.
+This Github serves as location to store very long tables and other figures of my PhD thesis.

 Appendix Table 3.
 Pf4 RepC binding regions detected by Virtual Footprint